Universal Darwinism - economic growth - production & protection of stocks - one whole shebang & caboodle of happenings -

-nation states act in the public interest = no interest, immune to predators & parasites, tyranny & oppression, justified by a priori science and dialectic logic rather bottom up empirical science
+nation states act in the public interest = no immunity from predators & parasites, tyranny & oppression, bribery & justified by a priori top down logic = no bottom up empirical science

-Dialectic Logic = risks Observation, Mathematical Theory, Testable Hypotheses, Experimental Validation, Peer Review = Ignorance
+Dialectic Materialism = no Observation, Mathematical Theory, Testable Hypotheses, Experimental Validation, Peer Review = Ignorance

 But human intention was not what it seemed to be (Kahneman), total factor productivity measures value (Solow), the state itself is a rent-seeking vested interest (Jefferson), revolution replaces one dictator with another (UDHR), non-linear evolutionary equations don't have solutions (Axelrod).

-Marx ignored the relevant & essential instinctive 'moral sentiments' of Adam Smith, which underpined the evolved wealth creating institutions of capitalism ... the golden rule of social interactions 'do unto others' - public limited companies
+Marx ignored the relevant & essential instinctive 'moral sentiments' of Adam Smith, which underpinned the evolved wealth creating institutions of capitalism ... the golden rule of social interactions 'do unto others' - public limited companies